Skip to Content

 It doesn’t necessarily mean fixing something for your child or giving them what they want.
 Sometimes, we just need to learn how to sit with an uncomfortable feeling until it passes (This is known as distress tolerance).

-The need of the emotion depends on what your child’s emotion is –
+The need for the emotion depends on what your child’s emotion is

 The image below summarizes the steps explained above.
 Feel free to share this image or save it as a quick reminder when practicing emotion coaching.